West Nowra

 West Nowra has a typical household mix, with a higher-than-average median household size

-Family households account for 72.5% of all households, including 27.5% couples with children, 23.8% couples without children, and 19.8% single parent families.
-Non-family households constitute the remaining 27.5%, with lone person households at 23.6% and group households making up 3.4% of the total.
-The median household size is 2.5 people, which is larger than the Rest of NSW average of 2.3.
+Family households constitute 72.5% of all households, including 27.5% couples with children, 23.8% couples without children, and 19.8% single parent families.
+Non-family households comprise the remaining 27.5%, with lone person households at 23.6% and group households at 3.4%.
+The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households